MultiView Diffusion Maps: Our Proposed Approach for Multi-view Diffusion Maps

 \subsubsection{Increasing the diffusion step $t$}

-Under the stochastic Markov model assumption, increasing the power of the matrix $\widehat{\myvec{P}}$ spreads the probability along the data points based on the connectivities in all views.
-This probability spread as describe in \cite{Lafon} reduces the influence of high eigenvectors on the diffusion distance (Eq. (\ref{DIV1})).
-This implies that the eigenvectors corresponding to low eigenvalues have a low-frequency content, whereas the eigenvectors corresponding to the high eigenvalues describe the oscillatory behavior of the data \cite{Lafon}.
-In Fig. \ref{FigTime}, we present the eigenvalues of the matrix $\widehat{\myvec{P}}^t$ at different values of $t$.
-For the experiment we have generated $L=3$ Swiss rolls with $M=1200$ data points each.
+Under the stochastic Markov model assumption, raising $\widehat{\myvec{P}}$ to a higher power (by increasing the diffusion step $t$) spreads the probability mass function along its rows based on the connectivities in all views.
+As described in \cite{Lafon}, this probability spread reduces the influence of eigenvectors associated with high-indexed (smaller) eigenvalues on the diffusion distance (Eq.\ (\ref{DIV1})).
+This implies that the eigenvectors corresponding to low-indexed (large) eigenvalues have a low-frequency content, whereas the eigenvectors corresponding to the high-indexed (small) eigenvalues describe the oscillatory behavior of the data \cite{Lafon}.
+In Fig.\ \ref{FigTime}, we present the eigenvalues of the matrix $\widehat{\myvec{P}}^t$ with different values of $t$.
+For this experiment we generated $L=3$ Swiss Rolls with $M=1,\!200$ data points each.
 It is evident that the numerical rank of $\widehat{\myvec{P}}^t$ decreases for higher values of $t$.